TylerNguyen03/RaspPiMesh/testing.md

 ping 192.168.1.2 > test
 ```

-- you can specify how long the ping commands run for using the -c followed by a time.
-In this example, the ping command will run for 20 seconds
+- you can specify how much packets the ping commands run for using the -c followed by a number.
+In this example, the ping command will run for 20 packets

 ```
 ping 192.168.1.3 -c 20